 - What kind of emotional toll or trauma have you experienced because of your accident?

 Insurance companies will try to drive down the value of your claim – don’t let them.
-Hire a personal injury attorney who will stand up for you, work with experts to help them assess what your injury case is worth, and fight to get you maximum compensation.
+Hire a Houston injury attorney who will stand up for you, work with experts to help them assess what your injury case is worth, and fight to get you compensation.